rishabhpahuja/Wombat/README.md

 1. Generating X-rays from CT scans
 2. 'Semi-automatically' labelling the X-rays generated

-Both these steps can be carried out by the same python file, called **test_bayes.py**
+Both these steps can be carried out by the same python file, called **test_bayes.py**, by typing python3 test_bayes.py with the necessary arguments explained below.

 ## Generating X-rays from CT scans